collinskatie/cub-s/README.md

 # CUB-S

-We release `CUB-S`, a relabeling of a portion of the [`CUB`]() bird classification image test set with individual soft labels per concept group (e.g., over wing color, beak shape, etc) as part of our upcoming [AIES paper](https://arxiv.org/pdf/2303.12872.pdf).
-Each participant provided a soft label for all 28 concept groups, following the [original group listing]().
-The structure of this README is based on a doc from some of the same authors for [`CIFAR-10S` (individual soft labels over CIFAR-10 images)]([https://github.com/jcpeterson/cifar-10h/blob/master/README.md](https://github.com/cambridge-mlg/cifar-10s/tree/master/cifar10s_data)), which is itself based on the repository from [Peterson et al](https://github.com/jcpeterson/cifar-10h/blob/master/README.md).
+We release `CUB-S`, a relabeling of a portion of the [`CUB`](https://www.vision.caltech.edu/datasets/cub_200_2011/) bird classification image test set with individual soft labels per concept group (e.g., over wing color, beak shape, etc) as part of our upcoming [AIES paper](https://arxiv.org/pdf/2303.12872.pdf).
+Each participant provided a soft label for all 28 concept groups, following the [original group listing](https://worksheets.codalab.org/rest/bundles/0xd013a7ba2e88481bbc07e787f73109f5/contents/blob/attributes/attributes.txt).
+The structure of this README is based on a doc from some of the same authors for [`CIFAR-10S`] (individual soft labels over CIFAR-10 images)]([https://github.com/jcpeterson/cifar-10h/blob/master/README.md](https://github.com/cambridge-mlg/cifar-10s/tree/master/cifar10s_data)), which is itself based on the repository from [Peterson et al](https://github.com/jcpeterson/cifar-10h/blob/master/README.md).

 More details on our work can be found at our [project page](https://sites.google.com/view/human-concept-uncertainty?usp=sharing).